ivangsm/astroblog/data/blog/u2f.md

 # if you need to add more keys before the first command you need to use
 pamu2fcfg -n >> u2f_keys
 ```
-We need to copy that file in an easy access dir, if you use a encrypted home partition this file need to be out of home to work correctly in this case I copy the file to /etc dir
+We have to copy that file to an easy access dir, if you use an encrypted home partition this file must be out of home to work correctly in this case I copy the file to /etc dir

 ```sh
 sudo cp u2f_keys /etc/u2f_keys